 All societies believe in having children, so it is not surprising that most societies think frequent sex during marriage is desirable, but it may be surprising that about 23 percent of societies believe that too much sex is a bad idea.
 Based on ethnographic reports, customary frequencies of marital sex range from five or six times a day in some societies to two or three times a month.
 The most common reported frequency is once a day, excluding explicit taboo periods.
 A majority of societies have some marital sex taboos.
-These may include the prohibition of sex at certain times of day, in certain locations, during menstruation, before war, hunting or fishing expeditions, or during certain life events such after the birth of a child (Broude 2004).
+These may include the prohibition of sex at certain times of day, in certain locations, during menstruation, before war, hunting, or fishing expeditions, or during certain life events such as after the birth of a child (Broude 2004).
 See the menarche sections of the Adolescence module for a discussion of menstrual taboos.

 Sex taboos during pregnancy

 In some societies it is thought best to avoid sex during pregnancy to enhance the health of the fetus (Montgomery 1974).
 In other societies, such as the Azande of central Africa, it is thought that intercourse during pregnancy helps promote a healthy child (Lagae 1926).

 Sex taboos during pregnancy are more likely (and are longer)

 In polygynous, rather than monogamous societies (Ayres 1967).